 Community Investments Foundation.
-Approved gifts of business interests are accepted by Community Investments Foundation, a Florida charitable trust ("CIF") which is a supporting organization of the Foundation.
+Approved gifts of business interests are accepted by Community Investments Foundation ("CIF"), a Florida charitable trust which is a Type I Supporting Organization of the Foundation.
 During the time that business interests are held in CIF, such interests will be held in a separate Designated Fund.
 Any taxes, fees or other expenses related to the business interests held in the Designated Fund (such as unrelated business income tax) will be charged to the Designated Fund.
 If the Designated Fund does not have sufficient assets to pay such amounts, then an accompanying cash gift may be required from the Donor to cover such amounts.
 Such business interests will generally be held in the Designated Fund at CIF until such time as the interests can be sold, redeemed, or otherwise liquidated.
-Following the liquidation of the business interests, the net proceeds will be directed to a Gift Fund at the Foundation.
+Following the liquidation of the business interests, the net proceeds will typically be directed to a Gift Fund at the Foundation, or in some cases to another public charity.
 CIF may require the Donor to transfer the business interests to a single member LLC prior to accepting the gift.